zephyrproject-rtos/zephyr/doc/kernel/services/interrupts.rst

     };

 Note that the section name is placed in flexible array member.
-It means that the size of the initialized structure will warry depending on the structure name length.
+It means that the size of the initialized structure will vary depending on the structure name length.
 The whole entry is used by the script during the build of the application and has all the information needed for proper interrupt placement.